-For once, the biggest news story in America one hundred years ago today was not about the war waging in Europe.
+For once, the biggest news story in America in 1915 was not about the war waging in Europe.

 Here are some clips from newspaper articles of the day, celebrating their efforts, chastising and trivializing in part, but recognizing that a corner had been turned and that the right to vote for American women was now an inevitable (if not immediate) outcome: